palixir/wabe/README.md

 - **GraphQL API**: A flexible and powerful GraphQL API (following GraphQL Relay standard) to interact with your data.
 - **Hooks**: Powerful hooks system to execute custom actions before or after database requests.
 - **Email**: Send emails with your favorite provider with very simple integration.
-- **Payment**: Accept payments with Stripe or create your own payment provider adapter.

 ## Contributing